-For the Show and Tell part of your driving test you will need to answer some basic questions about car maintenance and safety checks.
+For the ‘show me, tell me’ part of your driving test you will need to answer some basic questions about car maintenance and safety checks.

-Your test begins with one Show Me question and one Tell Me question.
+Your test begins with one ‘show me’ question and one ‘tell me’ question.
 These questions relate to the maintenance and operation of your car.
-If you fail to answer both correctly your test will be marked with a driver fault.
+If you fail to answer both questions correctly your test will be marked with a driver fault.
 To pass your test, you mustn’t receive more than 15 driver faults in total on your test report.

-Here is an overview of the areas covered by the show and tell test:
+Here is an overview of the areas covered by the ‘show me, tell me’ test:

 - Inside the car